 Exemption from Drug Price Control

-The Department of Pharmaceuticals by way of an order (“Order”) extended a price control exemption that was earlier granted only to manufacturers of new drugs protected through a product patent (“Patented New Drugs”) and medical devices notified by the Central Government (“Notified Medical Devices”) developed through indigenous research and development to all Patented New Drugs regardless of the country in which such drugs are developed (“New Drug Exemption”).
-The New Drug Exemption from January 03, 2019.
+The Department of Pharmaceuticals by way of an order (“Order”) extended a price control exemption that was earlier granted only to manufacturers of new drugs and medical devices protected through a product patent (“Patented New Drugs”) developed through indigenous research and development to all Patented New Drugs regardless of the country in which such drugs are developed (“New Drug Exemption”).
+The New Drug Exemption was effective from January 03, 2019.

-Prior to the Order, the scope of price control exemption was limited to only those manufacturers who were producing Patented New Drugs and Notified Medical Devices that were (i) developed through indigenous (i.e. local) research and development and (ii) not produced elsewhere.
+Prior to the Order, the scope of price control exemption was limited to only those manufacturers who were producing Patented New Drugs that were (i) developed through indigenous (i.e. local) research and development and (ii) not produced elsewhere.
 However, the New Drug Exemption removes all localization requirements.
-Therefore, even manufacturers, importers and marketers of Patented New Drugs and Notified Medical Devices developed and manufactured outside India are now eligible for price control exemption for a period of five years from the start of its commercial marketing.
-Conversely, domestic manufacturers who manufactured Patented New Drugs and Notified Medical Devices in India and outside India have also become eligible for price control exemption, which was not the case earlier.
+Therefore, even manufacturers, importers and marketers of Patented New Drugs developed and manufactured outside India are now eligible for price control exemption for a period of five years from the start of its commercial marketing.
+Conversely, domestic manufacturers who marketed Patented New Drugs in India and outside India have also become eligible for price control exemption, which was not the case earlier.

-Prices of all drugs and Notified Medical Devices in India are controlled under the Drugs (Prices Control) Order, 2013 (“DPCO”).
-The National Pharmaceutical Pricing Authority (“NPPA”) set up under the DPCO is empowered to fix ceiling prices of drugs and Notified Medical Devices that are listed in the schedule appended to the DPCO (“Scheduled Formulations”).
+Prices of all drugs and medical devices in India are controlled under the Drugs (Prices Control) Order, 2013 (“DPCO”).
+The National Pharmaceutical Pricing Authority (“NPPA”) set up under the DPCO is empowered to fix ceiling prices of drugs and medical devices that are listed in the schedule appended to the DPCO (“Scheduled Formulations”).
 The drugs that are not part of the schedule to the DPCO (“Non-Scheduled Formulations”) are under strict price surveillance.
 The prices of Non-Scheduled Formulations cannot be increased by more than 10% in any 12 month period.

 Exemption from Conducting Local Clinical Trials